 BEST MINERAL WOOL: Roxul Rockwool Acoustic Mineral Wool

-DIYers who prefer to make rather than purchase soundproofing panels will want to look at Roxul’s Rockwool, which comes in 2×4-foot sections.
+DIYers who prefer to make rather than purchase soundproofing panels will want to look at Roxul’s Rockwool.
 Mineral wool is quite rigid, so it will hold its shape when wrapped in fabric or hung on a wall, yet it also cuts easily to fit a stud bay or other gaps in your soundproofing project.
-This material is made from rocks, so it’s both fire- and water-resistant, and also provides a slight insulation boost (8.4 R-value) that may even help with your heating or cooling bills.
+This material is made from rocks, so it’s both fire- and water-resistant, and also provides a slight insulation boost that may even help with your heating or cooling bills.
 Pro tip: As a rock-based material, the panels can retain a lot of dust.
 Be sure to wear a mask, gloves, and safety glasses when working with mineral wool, and bear in mind that it’s best used behind a barrier, such as fabric or a wall, to help contain dust and tiny rocks from working their way loose and into your home.

 BEST POLYESTER: Rhino Acoustic Absorption Panel